-The Magnetics Curve Fit Equation Tool is an Excel file for design engineers working on calculations from the formulas in Magnetics Powder Core Catalog and Design Manual.
+The Magnetics Curve Fit Equation Tool is an Excel file for design engineers working on calculations from the formulas in 2015 Magnetics Powder Core Catalog.
 Magnetic component engineers can compare the core performance including permeability vs. DC Bias, core loss density, normal magnetization, permeability vs. AC Flux, permeability vs. frequency, and permeability vs. temperature.
 This fully functional tool provides six comparison tables in this file based on five different powder core materials, MPP, High Flux, Kool Mu®, XFlux®, and AmoFlux®.

 Designing with Magnetics Powder Cores

 The Magnetics Ferrite Core Loss Calculator is an easy way to find core loss data on Magnetics' Ferrites at various frequencies and temperatures.
 See results for P, F, R, T, and L materials by entering frequency, temperature, and peak flux density.
 It gives designers a way to calculate core loss that can be used in any Excel sheet.

 Block Structures and Products for High Current Applications